Did Enslaved Virginians Choose to Be Loyalists or Revolutionaries in the Revolutionary War?

 The motivation for fighting on the American side was individual rather than political freedom.
 The enslaved soldiers anticipated that they would be emancipated when the Americans won independence.
 Virginia legislators ensured that former masters were unable to re-enslave 500 veterans after the American Revolution.

-Based on reports by observers, roughly 10% of the 150,000 American soldiers were black.
+Based on reports by observers, roughly 10% of the 150,000 American soldiers who served during the Revolutionary War were black.
 They created a racially integrated American army that was not seen again until the twentieth century.
 At one point, British forces considered selling into slavery those black American soldiers who were captured, in order to deter blacks from enlisting with the "rebels."

-There are few official records, however, and only 500 applications for pensions from formerly enslaved men.
+The numbers are questionable.
+There are few official records and only 500 applications for pensions from formerly enslaved men.
 By the time soldiers could apply for pensions, racism stimulated by slave revolts had increased.
-Many black soldiers did not return to their home communities, so finding witnesses to testify that a person deserved a pension was hard.11
+Many black soldiers did not return to their home communities, so finding witnesses to testify that a person deserved a pension was hard.

-Lord Dunmore offered enslaved men a chance to gain their freedom by fighting against the American rebels.
+Lord Dunmore was the first British official to offer enslaved Virginians a chance to gain their freedom by fighting against the American rebels.
 Sir Henry Clinton issued an expanded version of Dunmore's Proclamation from his base in New York in 1779.
 The Philipsburg Proclamation granted freedom to anyone who could reach territory controlled by the British.
 Clinton sought to recruit black soldiers, but disrupting the economic capacity of the rebels was enough justification to offer freedom.

 ...I do promise to every NEGROE who shall desert the Rebel Standard (Patriot flag or side of the fight), full security to follow within these Lines, any Occupation he shall think proper.

-The British commitment to freedom was limited.
-When the British attempt to capture Charleston, South Carolina failed in 1779, hundreds of black soldiers were abandoned because there was not sufficient room in the boats for the return to Savannah.
-Historian Woody Holton reports:13
+The British commitment to ensuring freedom was limited.
+When the British attempt to capture Charles Town, South Carolina failed in 1779, hundreds of black soldiers were abandoned because there was not sufficient room for the army's return to Savannah.
+Historian Woody Holton reports:15

 ...when officers realized they did not have enough space in the open boats that carried them back to their base in Savannah, Georgia, they abandoned their African American allies to the fury of their once-and-future enslavers.
 When some of the desperate Blacks swam out after the British boats and tried to cling to the gunwales, officers used their sabers to chop off their fingers.

-In October, 1781, at the end of the American Revolution, Cornwallis forced the blacks still with his army to move outside of his protected perimeter.
-They had to hide from the bombardment of Yorktown in the small no-man's land between the British and American/French lines, or accept re-enslavement by surrendering to the Americans.14
+In October, 1781, at the end of the American Revolution, Cornwallis forced many of the blacks still with his army to move outside of his protected perimeter.
+They had to hide from the bombardment of Yorktown in the small no-man's land between the British and American/French lines, or accept re-enslavement by surrendering to the Americans.16

 I discovered that by war's end, about as many African Americans gained their freedom by fighting for the Whigs in the North as did so by serving the British in the South.
 And the northern abolition laws, criminally gradual though most of them were, would eventually free more African Americans than the British governors and generals had.